CSCfi/csc-user-guide/docs/data/datasets/datamanagement.md

 ### Use good variable names and null values

-Be consistent when naming variables and record enough information in order to make the definitions of both the variables and their values are clear.
+Be consistent when naming variables and record enough information in order to make the definitions of both the variables and their values clear.
 Follow the practices within your research community for naming variables e.g. using full taxonomic names.
 Many datasets also contain missing or empty data values which should be carefully marked (e.g. NaN) so they are distinguishable from true zeros.

 ### Document your data processing